davidgreenspan15/HelpMeWin/README.md

 All programs are in their first stage, meaning that there are some bugs and sometimes one needs to do some self tinkering.

-Please feel free to submit any improvemewnts to the programs or any other sites that you have built!
+Please feel free to submit any improvements to the programs or any other sites that you have built!

 More sites with different languages will be added shortly